porter-ml/zksync-airbender/docs/philosophy_and_logic.md

 # Philosophy and logic

+## Current state of the repo

+Our RiscV 32I+M proving machine is composed of highly optimised DEEP STARK/FRI arguments, Lookup/RAM/Delegation arguments, AIR constraints for the RiscV cpu and precompiles (Blake2s/Blake3 and U256 BigInt operations), and a custom Rust Verifier program for recursion and a CPU OS "kernel" program for user-facing evm emulation (not present in this repository).

+Custom "machine configuration" variants of the CPU circuit are provided to disable features at will (e.g. signed multiplication) or to enable new instructions (e.g. basic modular field element operations) during recursion.
+Some system level opcodes that do not fit our proving context are disallowed (e.g. ECALL/WFI/FENCE/CSR), as are all inefficient unaligned full-word memory accesses and odd half-word accesses, and trap handling is not processed via internal cpu state but rather traps are immediately caught and converted to unprovable constraints, ensuring that our "kernel" OS crashes the prover whenever a bug is found.

+CPU calls to custom "precompile" circuits and accesses to "Non-Determinism" long-term memory storage are performed exclusively through the CSRRW opcode, which is then converted to Delegation argument calls, and further necessary call information is passed through RAM via custom abi.
+The RiscV constraints follow a common fetch-decode-execute loop, performed exclusively in highest privilege machine mode, which is identically enforced at each cycle and row of our witness trace.

+All arithmetisation is performed over Mersenne31 field elements, except when security requires switching to the extension field (e.g. Lookup finalisation), and since our cpu simulates 32-bit words we have split most of them into 16-bit limbs.
+All 32-bit registers are kept in RAM, relegating register access to the RAM argument and keeping only a minimal shared state of field element variables across cycles (e.g. Program Counter).
+RiscV bytecode to be executed is kept in a so called "ROM" which is physically accessed through a preprocessed Lookup table and virtually inhabits a reserved address space portion of the RAM (a similar layout governs CPU register access), which is itself devoid of any further paging or translation layer.

+Maximum total RiscV cpu cycles executed in a single run of the proving machine are in the order of $2^{30}$, chunked into batches of around $2^{22}$ cycles which are then individually proven for a specific circuit and connected by "global" RAM and Delegation arguments, finally chunks are joined via multiple recursion phases until the final proof is obtained.
+All AIR constraints are kept at a maximum of degree 2 polynomials, which streamlines proving optimisations for STARK/FRI and distills circuit performance analysis to the counting of total field element variables used at each cycle (i.e. number of witness trace columns present in each row).
+Preliminary minimal witness generation is natively performed by a fast Rust RiscV simulator on a cpu, and quickly handed over to a CUDA-compatible gpu where much faster circuit-specific witness generation and proving can be completed (this repo contains both cpu and gpu prover implementations that mirror each other).

+Stages for each proving chunk follow a linear structure: Stage 1 computes witness LDEs and Trace Commitments, Stage 2 sets up Lookup and Memory arguments, Stage 3 computes the primary STARK Quotient Polynomial, Stage 4 computes the DEEP optimisation (FRI Batched) Polynomial, finally Stage 5 computes the required IOPP (FRI) proof.

+## Details

 Even though our purpose is to prove RISC-V bytecode execution per-se, we should understand that we effectively start mixing more and more code expressed in normal programming language + compiler assumptions + circuits.
 One side note for example is existence of the special "non-determinism" register abstraction, that is available for high-level programming language to access, and that can allow to make cheaper proofs of execution without(!) special circuits in some special cases, like hash-to-prime routine, where it's possible to compute some witnesses outside (same as often done in usual circuits), then provide them to the user's program, and verify by spending less cycles, than brute-force computation in the provable environment.

 So, we have three programming models that we want to support, that rely on different degree of strictness and control over compiler output: